Standard 5: Response Strategies

-Inclusive education response strategies include a clear description of the context, barriers to the right to education and strategies to overcome those barriers.
+Inclusive education response strategies include a clear description of the context and of the barriers to the right to education, and strategies to overcome those barriers.

 Key Actions